henchman21/theodorebaschak-com/resume/theodore.md

 ### Profile {#profile}

 I am passionate about networking.
 I have my own fully IPv6 enabled home lab network which I test new things on.
-I often about my technical adventures at [ciscodude.net](https://ciscodude.net/) which includes an actively maintained list of all BGP operators in Manitoba [and their IPv6 status](https://ciscodude.net/ipv6/).
+I often write about my technical adventures at [ciscodude.net](https://ciscodude.net/) which includes an actively maintained list of all BGP operators in Manitoba [and their IPv6 status](https://ciscodude.net/bgp/mb/).

 ------